-- 1. Place the remaining , , , , , , and tokens on the table, easily accessible to all players.
-This is the Supply. - 2.
-Place the Market board in the middle of the table, easily accessible to all players.
-For a normal game, place it so that the side without icons is showing.
+- 2. Place the Market board in the middle of the table, easily accessible to all players.
+For a normal game, place it so that the side without sicons is showing.

-If you are playing with Trade Routes, place the Market board so that the side with the icon is showing.
+If you are playing with Trade Routes, place the Market board so that the side with the 5 icon is showing.

-Select a set of Commons cards (all cards without a Nation colour).
+3. Select a set of Commons cards (all cards without a Nation colour).
 You may use the cards from Classics, Legends, or Horizons.

-If you are playing with Trade Routes, you must use the cards with the so icon in the Horizons Commons deck.
-To do so, you must remove all cards with the so icon from the deck.
+If you are playing with Trade Routes, you must use the cards with the S icon in the Horizons Commons deck.
+To do so, you must remove all cards with the S icon from the deck.